This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 IS NOT NULL

-IS NOT NULL queries data whose value in the specified column is not NULL.
-The general syntax is:
+IS NOT NULL is used to query data where the value of the specified column is NOT NULL.
+The general format is:

 SELECT column_name [,column_name...]
 FROM table_name WHERE